warren-bank/testing-readme-before-commit/README.md

     * Cons:
       * "Truffle requires you to have a Migrations contract in order to use the Migrations feature."
       * Personally, I don't plan to use Truffle to either test Solidity contracts or write front-end Dapps.<br>
-        Though it could be used solely for generating deployment metadata that is consumed elsewhere,<br>
+        Though it could be used solely for generating deployment metadata,<br>
+        which could then be consumed elsewhere,<br>
         I don't think that makes for a pleasant (or efficient) workflow.

 #### Legal: